Friz-zy/pyspaces/docs/pyspaces/process.md

     * map_zero (bool): Map user's UID and GID to 0 in user namespace, default is False

+    * all (bool): set all 6 namespaces, default is False

     * vm (bool): set CLONE_VM flag,
 default is False